Make-Magazine/makehub/wp-content/plugins/buddyboss-platform-pro/readme.txt

 5. Activate 'BuddyBoss Platform Pro' from your Plugins page.

 == Changelog ==

+= 1.1.1 =
+* Improvements - Repositioned 'View Tutorial' buttons in the settings

+= 1.1.0.2 =
+* Activity - Fixed issue with Edit and Delete permission in REST API

+= 1.1.0.1 =
+* Messages - Removed Group Message overridden template

 = 1.1.0 =
 * Groups - Provided 'Member Access Controls' settings to decide which members should have access to create and join Social Groups